Chantilly Racing Tips

 Two years later Hollywood came calling as Chantilly was used as the venue for the racecourse scene in the 1985 James Bond film A View to a Kill starring Roger Moore as 007 and Christopher Walken as the villainous race horse owner Max Zorin.
 Despite this, in 1994 the venue was under threat as France Galop considered closing the racecourse which ultimately, and fortunately, came to nothing.
 In 2011 France Galop added an all-weather track, the first and only one of its kind in Paris.
 In 2016 and 2017, Chantilly was chosen to host the Prix de l’Arc de Triomphe while Longchamp was being redeveloped.

-Covers distances from between 1400 metres to 2400 metres
+Right-handed.
+Interlocking track making three flat courses.
+Covers distances from between 1400 metres to 2400 metres with 10m incline towards the finish.

 The track here is right-handed and has interlocking tracks, which make three courses in total.
 These cover a collective distances from 1400 metres to 2400 metres.
 The track is famed for its demanding home straight, which is over 600 metres long with a 10m incline heading towards the finish.
 It is here where very often races are won and lost.